Performance of an LYSO-Based Active Converter for a Conversion Spectrometer aiming for 52.8 MeV photon detection in Future $\mu^+ \to e^+ \gamma$ Search Experiments: Light yield

 \subsection{Calibration}

 The light yield was evaluated by dividing the detected charge for MIP events by the single-photoelectron gain of the SiPMs.
-Here, the single-photoelectron gain can be calibrated only in the high-gain setting, where a good signal-to-noise ratio was obtained.
-However, the detected charge for the beam particles was measured in the low-gain channels to avoid the waveform saturation shown in \figref{fig:waveform}, which required calibration of the electronics gain difference.
-In addition, a correction for the non-linear response of SiPMs, which originates from SiPM saturation, was applied.
+The single-photoelectron gain was calibrated using the high-gain channels, which provided a sufficient signal-to-noise ratio to resolve individual photoelectron peaks.
+However, since the charge for beam-induced signals was measured in the low-gain channels to avoid waveform saturation (as shown in \figref{fig:waveform}), it was necessary to calibrate the gain ratio between the high- and low-gain electronics branches.
+Furthermore, a correction for the non-linear response of the SiPMs, arising from pixel saturation, was applied to the measured light yield.

-The single-photoelectron gain was calibrated in the high-gain settings by resolving peaks in the charge distribution of SiPMs illuminated with weak LED light (\figref{fig:singlePhotoelectronChargeDistribution}).
-These peaks were fitted with a sum of multiple Gaussian functions, and the gain was obtained from the peak separation.
-As the temperature differed between the time of gain calibration and the beam test, the gain was corrected with the temperature coefficient measured by the manufacturer.
+The single-photoelectron gain was calibrated in the high-gain setting by resolving individual peaks in the charge distribution of the SiPMs illuminated with low-intensity LED light (\figref{fig:singlePhotoelectronChargeDistribution}).
+These peaks were fitted using a sum of multiple Gaussian functions, with the gain extracted from the separation between adjacent peaks.
+Since the ambient temperature during the beam test differed from that at the time of gain calibration, the gain was corrected using the temperature coefficient provided by the manufacturer.

-The gain calibration for the amplifiers integrated in the WaveDREAM board is necessary to compare the detected charge in the low-gain channels with the single-photoelectron gain calibrated in the high-gain channels.
-To account for the frequency response, this calibration used an exponential waveform generated by a function generator with a time constant close to that of the SiPM waveform.
-As a result, the high-to-low gain ratio was estimated to be $47.7$ with an uncertainty of \SI{2.4}{\percent}.
+Calibration of the amplifier gains integrated into the WaveDREAM board is necessary to relate the charge detected in the low-gain channels to the single-photoelectron gain calibrated in the high-gain channels.
+To account for the frequency response of the electronics, this calibration was performed using an exponential pulse from a function generator with a time constant close to that of the SiPM signals.
+As a result, the high-to-low gain ratio was determined to be $47.7$ with an uncertainty of \SI{2.4}{\percent}.

-A correction for the non-linear response of the SiPM was also applied, based on the saturation model described in \cite{SiPMsaturation}.
-The model describes the relationship between the number of photoelectrons in the absence of saturation, $N_\mathrm{seed}$, and the number of photoelectrons detected, $N_\mathrm{det}$, as shown in \figref{fig:SaturationCurve}.
-The input SiPM parameters for the model, such as cross-talk probability and recovery time, are taken from the official information provided by the manufacturer.
+A correction for the non-linear response of the SiPMs was also applied, based on the saturation model described in \cite{SiPMsaturation}.
+This model accounts for the relationship between the expected number of photoelectrons in the absence of saturation, $N_\mathrm{seed}$, and the observed number of detected photoelectrons, $N_\mathrm{det}$, as illustrated in \figref{fig:SaturationCurve}.
+The SiPM parameters required for the model, such as the optical cross-talk probability and pixel recovery time, were taken from the specifications provided by the manufacturer.